SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

           statuscode   variant name   Meaning
          ============ ============== =========================================
             0           DISABLED      Module is not enabled
-          1XX           IDLE          Module is not performing any action 2XX           WARN          The same as IDLE, but something may not be alright, though it is not a problem (yet) 3XX           BUSY          Module is performing some action 4XX           ERROR         Module is in an error state, something turned out to be a problem.
+          1YZ           IDLE          Module is not performing any action 2YZ           WARN          The same as IDLE, but something may not be alright, though it is not a problem (yet) 3YZ           BUSY          Module is performing some action 4YZ           ERROR         Module is in an error state, something turned out to be a problem.
          ============ ============== =========================================

+    where YZ might be any combination of digits, in simple cases typically 00.

 parameter ``"pollinterval"``:
     a hint to the module for the polling interval in seconds, type is always an double.